 Enterprise Architecture helps companies plan and execute the future by supporting their daily decisions.
 EA provides the overview for decision-makers to understand what’s happening across their organization.

-Depending on the organizational need, enterprise architecture adds value to:
+Depending on the organizational need, the value of enterprise architecture can be seen in: architecture adds value to:

 Learn more about the vital ways EA practitioners can communicate the value of Enterprise Architecture.